ACCESS-NRI/access-hive.org.au/docs/models/running-a-model/running-access-esm.md

         <pre><code># note: if laboratory is relative path, it is relative to /scratch/$PROJECT/$USER
             laboratory: access-esm
         </code></pre>
         This will set the laboratory directory.
-Relative paths are relative to /scratch/$PROJECT/$USER.
+Relative paths are relative to <code>/scratch/$PROJECT/$USER</code>.
 Absolute paths can be specified as well.
     </li>
     <li>
         <b>Model</b>
         <pre><code>model: access</code></pre>
         The main model.
-This tells payu which driver to use (<i>access</i> stands for access-esm).
+This tells Payu which driver to use (<i>access</i> stands for ACCESS-ESM).
     </li>
     <li>
         <b>Submodels</b>